Robert O. Wray

-Rear Admiral Robert O. Wray, Jr., United States Navy, is a businessman, author and retired two-star admiral who recently served as the President of INSURV, the Navy's Board of Inspection and Survey.
-He now serves as CEO of BlueStar SeniorTech, based in Washington DC.
+Rear Admiral Robert O. Wray, Jr., United States Navy, is a businessman, author and retired two-star admiral who was the President of INSURV, the Navy's Board of Inspection and Survey.
+He is now CEO of BlueStar TeleHealth, based in Washington DC.
 He is Vice Chair of the Board of Vinson Hall, the continuing-care-retirement-community (CCRC) for the U.S. Navy, Marine Corps, and Coast Guard.
 Wray is also adjunct professor of leadership at the Uniformed Services University of Health Sciences, the Med School of the Department of Defense, as well as the Executive Director of the Flag and General Officers Network, the only association of retired admirals and generals in the US, numbering some 1500 members.

 Navy career

 Wray graduated from the US Naval Academy in Annapolis, Maryland in May 1979, with a B.S. in mechanical engineering.
 While at the Naval Academy, he earned three varsity letters and was captain of the offshore sailing team.
 He was also the chairman of the Brigade Honor Committee.

 Upon graduation he entered the Navy's nuclear power program.
 He attended six months of classroom training in Orlando Florida, and then six months of hands-on reactor operations in Saratoga New York.
 Upon successful qualification as a nuclear officer in October 1980, he was assigned to the nuclear cruiser USS Mississippi (CGN-40) in Norfolk, Virginia.

 Wray served on the Mississippi for four years, leaving in the summer of 1984.
 During those four years he completed several deployments to the Caribbean, North Atlantic, and Mediterranean, including duty off Lebanon during the 1983 Lebanon crisis.

 He then spent two years teaching and conducting reactor operations at the Navy reactor prototypes at the Naval Reactors Facility in Idaho Falls, Idaho.
 In late 1986, he transitioned to the United States Navy Reserve, and moved to New England.

 Between 1986 and 2004, Wray served in a number of different reserve units, serving part-time on weekends and during summer training periods.
 He commanded five different units and had significant reserve leadership roles in New England, San Diego, and Naples, Italy.

 In 2004, Wray returned to temporary active duty to support the transition of sovereignty back to the Iraqi government.
 Working as a Navy Captain on an interagency team reporting to Secretary of Defense Donald Rumsfeld and Secretary of State Colin Powell, Wray specialized in security for the contractors involved in the reconstruction of Iraq.
 He spent several months at the Pentagon working this issue, and then several more on-scene in Baghdad.
 There he founded and was the first chief of operations for the first-ever operations center coordinating contractor, military, non-governmental operations in reconstruction.